nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/industries/sic_mapper/README.md

 ```
 from dap_prinz_green_jobs.pipeline.green_measures.industries.sic_mapper.sic_mapper import SicMapper

-job_ad = {'id': 1, 'company_name': "Test Company A", 'job_text': 'We are looking for a software engineer to join our team.
+job_ad = {'id': 1, 'job_text': 'We are looking for a software engineer to join our team.
 We are a fast growing company in the software engineering industry.'}

 sm = SicMapper()
 sm.load() # load relevant models, tokenizers and datasets